braddahis/NoteTaker/README.md

 Also only have one push because with the help of a tutor through GWU I was able to complete the assignment with one commit That is why only one commit is seen
 Thank you!
-Also, my professor Gabe Perry gave me an extension on submitting the URL deployed application as I didnt recieve my free credits to heroku yet!
-However, my application is usable and verifiable in my repo located within the JS.